Meet the Chief of Staff

 Dominic J. Marino DVM, DACVS, DACCT, CCRP

-Veterinary surgeon and native son Dominic J. Marino, DVM, DACVS, DACCT, CCRP, is chief of staff of Long Island Veterinary Specialists.
+Veterinary surgeon and Long Island native Dominic J. Marino, DVM, DACVS, DACCT, CCRP, is chief of staff of Long Island Veterinary Specialists.
 A founding partner of LIVS, he is fulfilling a lifelong dream to make cutting-edge veterinary medicine available to Long Island pets.

-He earned his B.S. in biology and DVM degree from Auburn University in Alabama, and completed a small animal internship in medicine and surgery at the University of Georgia.
-Excited to return to his home state, Dr. Marino was accepted for a residency in small animal surgery at the Animal Medical Center in New York City where he was honored with both the Martin and Beatrice Weiser Outstanding Research Award and the North Shore Animal League Petering Scholarship Award.
+Pursuing his life-long animal passion, Dr. Marino attended Auburn University in Alabama where he attained a Bachelor of Science in biology and a Doctor of Veterinary Medicine degree.
+Following graduation, he attended the University of Georgia to complete a one-year internship in small animal medicine and surgery.
+Excited to return to his home state, Dr. Marino then completed a three-year comprehensive residency in small animal orthopedic, soft tissue, and neurosurgery at the Animal Medical Center in New York City.
+During his residency, Dr. Marino was honored with the Martin and Beatrice Weiser Outstanding Research Award and the North Shore Animal League Petering Scholarship Award.

-He has published many scientific articles, and authored chapters in both human and veterinary medical textbooks.
-He lectures extensively on surgical topics at both human and veterinary surgical conferences, and he has participated in research projects with several institutions including Stonybrook Medical School and Brookhaven National Laboratory on Long Island.
+Dr. Marino has published many scientific articles and authored chapters in both human and veterinary medical textbooks.
+He lectures extensively on many surgical topics including soft tissue surgery, orthopedic surgery, and neurosurgery, as well as Tactical Combat Casualty Care and Tactical Emergency Casualty Care, at both human and veterinary surgical conferences nationally and internationally.
+Dr. Marino has collaborative research projects with several institutions including Stonybrook Medical School and Brookhaven National Laboratory on Long Island.